 The later mixes in skills and work experience to provide the information most relevant to the job offer at the top of the resume.

-Whichever layout you choose, the header always leads your industrial engineering resume.
+Whichever layout you choose, the resume header always leads.

 Keep the header simple and organize your contact information in a clear and readable format.